Skip to main content

 • OpenStax Introductory Statistics: Confidence Intervals - Free, peer-reviewed textbook chapter on confidence interval fundamentals.

-What's the difference between confidence level and margin of error?
+What's the difference between a CI and a prediction interval?

 Related Math & Statistics Tools